ua-gist-open-source/leaflet-intro/README.md

 docker stop leaflet-intro
 ```

-### 4. Add a WMS from geoserver to your Leaflet Map

-Read the example at https://leafletjs.com/examples/wms/wms.html.

-Create a new file named `geoserver.html` and copy the contents of `getting-started.html` as a starting point.
-You are going to add a new layer based on your own geoserver layer group named `osm:osm` from a previous assignment.
-Note that the initial map coordinates are set in this line:
+### 4. Rebuild the docker image
+The starting location for the map is defined with
 ```
     var map = new L.Map('map', { center: new L.LatLng(21.38,-157.8), zoom: 6, attributionControl:true, zoomControl:false, minZoom:6});
 ```
+where `21.38,-157.8` is the lat/long of Hawaii.
+We want to change the starting location to be your home town (or any other place on earth if you happen to live at `21.38,-157.8`).
+To do this, we need to edit the `getting-started.html` page and rebuild the docker container:

+1) Edit the `getting-started.html` page, changing the map initialization coordinate.
+2) Rebuild the container with `docker build . -t <docker-usermame>/leaflet-intro`
+3) Restart the container with `docker run -p 8880:80 --rm --name leaflet-intro <docker-username>/leaflet-intro`

+Visit  http://localhost:8880/getting-started.html to verify the starting location is different.

+_Deliverable: Take a screenshot of the initial page of getting-started.html and name it `screenshot-getting-started.png`_

+### 5. Add a WMS from geoserver to your Leaflet Map

+Read the example at https://leafletjs.com/examples/wms/wms.html.

-Which is centered on Hawaii.
-If you are using a different state, you will need to find the coordinates that make most sense for that state or else you will have to pan the world to find your OSM WMS data.
+Create a brand new file named `geoserver.html` and copy the contents of `getting-started.html` as a starting point.
+You are going to add a new layer based on your own geoserver layer group named `osm:osm` from a previous assignment.
+Note that you will want to update the initial map coordinates, depending on what state you have chosen for your database.
+Otherwise anybody using your map will have to pan the world to find your OSM WMS data.

 As you read the example, note some differences in the urls of their example.
 You will add the following two commands _after_ the commands that add the generic OSM map.
+This goes in your `geoserver.html` page:

 ```
     var wmsLayer= L.tileLayer.wms("http://localhost:8080/geoserver/osm/wms", {